-A 14% growth in distributions translates into the dividend payment doubling almost every five years.
-If we look at historical data, going as far back as 1979, we see that Automatic Data Processing has actually managed to double its dividend every five years on average.
+Annual dividend payments have increased over the past 10 years by an average of 15.20% annually, which is significantly above the growth in EPS.
+A 15% growth in dividends translates into the dividend payment doubling almost every 5 years.
+If we look at historical data, going as far back as 1983, ADP has indeed managed to double its dividend payments every five years.